Benzacot Side Effects

 Not all side effects for Benzacot may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to trimethobenzamide: intramuscular solution, oral capsule

-Along with its needed effects, trimethobenzamide (the active ingredient contained in Benzacot) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by trimethobenzamide (the active ingredient contained in Benzacot).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking trimethobenzamide:Rare
+You should check with your doctor immediately if any of these side effects occur when taking trimethobenzamide:Rare

 - Body spasm, with head and heels bent backward and body bowed forward

 - convulsions (seizures)

 - skin rash